woocommerce/woocommerce-admin/docs/components/table.md

 ### `headers`

 - Type: Array
-  - defaultSort: Boolean
+  - defaultSort: Boolean - Boolean, true if this column is the default for sorting.
+Only one column should have this set.
-  - isNumeric: Boolean
+  - isNumeric: Boolean - Boolean, true if this column is a number value.
-  - isSortable: Boolean
+  - isSortable: Boolean - Boolean, true if this column is sortable.
-  - key: String
+  - key: String - The API parameter name for this column, passed to `orderby` when sorting via API.
-  - label: String
+  - label: String - The display label for this column.
-  - required: Boolean
+  - required: Boolean - Boolean, true if this column should always display in the table (not shown in toggle-able list).
 - Default: `[]`